aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 We used phylogenetically-corrected Bayesian multilevel logistic regression models using the *brms* v2.13.0 package [@burkner2017] in R v4.0.0 [@rcoreteam2020]⁠.
-We modeled plumage sexual dimorphism responses as the number of sexually-dichromatic patches > 1, 2, or 3 chromatic and achromatic JNDs.
-Plumage dimorphism responses were modeled as binomial trials (N=5 plumage patch “trials”) to test for associations with breeding timing, breeding sympatry and breeding spacing.
+We modeled plumage sexual dichromatism responses as the number of sexually-dichromatic patches > 1, 2, or 3 chromatic and achromatic JNDs.
+Plumage dichromatism responses were modeled as binomial trials (N=5 plumage patch “trials”) to test for associations with breeding timing, breeding sympatry and breeding spacing.
 For all phylogenetically-corrected models, we used the *Turdus* molecular phylogeny from Nylander et al. (2008) [@nylander2008] to create